This is what college life looked like fifty years ago

 Top image: Cape Cod Community College / archive.org

-It was a good time to be a college student in 1967.
+With the tumult of the late Sixities, being a college student in 1967 wasn't all rosy, but there were some good times to be had.
 You could sit in your dorm room and listen to a strange new Beatles album called Sgt.
 Pepper's Lonely Hearts Club Band.
 Need a cheap eat?
 McDonald's has a new bite called the Big Mac.
 Nothing to do on Thursday night in spring?
 Stay in and watch Batman and Star Trek.
 Of course, the Summer of Love was just around the corner.

 Much has changed over the last half century.
 Then again, some things about college life forever stay the same.
 With the help of Archive.org, we flipped through four yearbooks from 1967, from a handful of different schools: Oglethorpe University in Atlanta, Bryan College in Tennessee, SUNY Plattsburgh and Cape Cod Community College.
 These annuals had names like the Yamacraw, the Cardinal, the Commoner and the Foreseer.